pragmint/open-practices/practices/automate-deployment-scripts.md

 * You're an engineering leader focused on improving environment and system reliability and increasing the frequency of deployments in order to deliver value to your customers more quickly.

 ## How to Gain Traction
+### Do A Spike

+#### Tool Comparison
+Compare at least two deployment automation tools (e.g., Jenkins, GitLab CI, or GitHub Actions) by deploying a simple application with each.
+Evaluate the strengths and weakness of each tool in terms of configuration, integration, and community support.
+Be sure to verify support for any unique or complex deployment steps.

+#### Simplify the Deployment Process
+Evaluate the existing deployment process for areas it could be simplified.
+For each step in the deployment process, ask these questions:
+* *Is this step idempotent?*  - If the deployment script fails, it may need to run this step again.
+* *How can manual intervention be removed?* - Not every step will be automated in the same way.
+Explore options to limit the human intervention needed to deploy.
+* *Can Inter-application Dependencies Be Reduced?* - Having the deployment script depend on other applications to be deployed in a certain order, introduces complexity and fragility into the process.

+### Host A Roundtable Discussion
+* Do all team members understand the reasons behind automating deployments?
+* Are our automated deployment tools customized to reflect our specific needs, or are we using a one-size-fits-all approach?
+* Are all team members in agreement on the deployment process?
+Is the same deployment process used across all environments?

 ## Lessons From The Field